-Withdrawal Treatment Options in North Carolina
+Types of Rehab in North Carolina

 Choosing the right addiction treatment style is a key indicator of how successful treatment will be for that person.
 For example, if a person with a strong addiction that has experienced multiple hospitalizations chooses a weekly meetup, it’s unlikely that the treatment will be successful.

 There are various types of addiction treatment that may be offered by rehab centers in North Carolina.
 Some of these treatment types may include:

 - Medical detoxification services, commonly known simply as detox, is the process during which the body rids itself of substances.
 Many prefer to undergo detox in a medical setting due to the potential of physical withdrawal symptoms.

 - Inpatient and residential.
 Often considered the mainstay of addiction treatment, inpatient treatment will see a patient living at a facility and receiving around the clock addiction treatment and care.
 Inpatient treatment tends to last a few weeks, while residential treatment can last up to a year.